 In addition to the customer service desk in the normal ticketing area of the station, there are also Mobile Service desks situated near the platforms of stations served by Frecciarossa and other AV (high-speed) Trenitalia trains.
-These desks can answer questions and help with booking changes.
+These clerks at the desk can answer questions and help with booking changes.
 There are also often officials on hand near automated ticket machines to offer assistance.

-Many platforms indicate using overhead displays where each Frecciarossa car will stop when a train arrives at the station, so you can wait at the appropriate part of the platform for your assigned car.
+Many platforms have overhead displays that indicate where each Frecciarossa car will stop and when a train arrives at the station, so you can wait at the appropriate part of the platform for your assigned car.

 Don’t forget to validate your ticket before boarding the train.
-Failure to do so can mean a fine of up to €200.
+Failure to do so can result in a fine of up to €200.
 Note that while not all Frecciarossa or other AV train tickets require validation, it doesn’t do any harm to validate your ticket if you’re not sure.

 First class on Frecciarossa trains is broken down into three categories: Executive, Business, and Premium.
 Second class is known as Standard.
-First class passengers receive a free “welcome drink” (soft drink or coffee), snack, and newspaper upon boarding.
+First class passengers receive a free “welcome drink” which can be a soft drink or coffee, a snack, and a newspaper upon boarding.

 Frecciarossa trains all have:

 These new high-speed train from Trenitalia offer top-of-the-line service.
 The Frecciarossa 1000 is a luxurious environmentally-friendly option with the most advanced technology available.
 It has 16 powerful engines and can reach speeds of 250 miles (400km/h).
 The train is also completely silent and has obtained the certification of environmental impact (EPD).